 Equally important to the science we advance is the manner in which we perform the research and the development of each lab member.
 As every career level and trajectory will be different, I encourage each lab member to reach out to define a set of goals, so that we can work together to achieve them.
 Lab members are expected to pursue rigorous research and effective dissemination of this research, which often involves publications, though other forms of communication, including code release and browser development are also encouraged.

 The ATGU and the Broad Institute are highly dynamic and collaborative environments, where we work with experts in computational biology, statistical genetics, population genetics, scalable computing, medical genetics, and more.
 As all trainees build a research program, we encourage discussion of the ideas, methods, and results with those in the local and broader environments, in order to advance the science as effectively as possible.
 Credit is infinitely divisible, and collaborations lead to new ideas and additional publications for all involved.
 Trainees should feel empowered to form collaborations, and I am happy to advise how to navigate these.
-Similarly, pursuing new directions that may or may not be related to your primary projects can be a valuable endeavor, and I encourage spending 10-20% of your time on average on exploring new avenues.
+Similarly, pursuing new directions that may or may not be related to your primary projects can be a valuable endeavor, and I encourage spending 10-20% of your time on average on exploring new avenues, which may also include consulting for other companies.
 Feel free to discuss these directions with me so that we can ensure your time is spent effectively.

 Work life balance